abcdesktopio/docs/opsdocs/docs/contribute/4.4/userpod/filer.md

 ### 2.1 Process model

-- Single Node.js process, Express app and router initialization in `file-service.js`.
+- The service runs as a single Node.js process; the Express application and router are initialized in `file-service.js`.
-- Service bind is delegated to external helper `listenDaemonOnContainerIpAddr` .
+- TCP socket binding is delegated to the external helper function `listenDaemonOnContainerIpAddr`.
-- All uncaught exceptions are logged but do not trigger explicit shutdown logic.
+- All uncaught exceptions are logged but do not trigger an explicit shutdown sequence.

 ### 2.2 Router mounting